 I didn’t expect to come to Sarasota and find a famous Amish restaurant, but here it is.
 Yoder’s Restaurant is a fantastic dining spot for the best comfort food and an enormous variety of cream pies.
 You can dine in, out, or order from the curbside window.
 There is even a large produce and deli market on the property, and it is worth checking out.

-I tried Yoder’s most popular dish, or so the waitress said, Roasted Turkey with Stuffing.
+I tried Yoder’s most popular dish, or so the waitress said, roasted turkey with stuffing.
 You get two side items with this meal, so I picked green beans and mac and cheese.
 Be sure to ask for a side of cranberry sauce.
 Everything at Yoder’s was superb!
-Be sure to save room for the pie; I went rogue and chose the banana pudding.
+Save room for the pie — I went rogue and chose the banana pudding.

 Toasted Mango Cafe

 Indulge in delicious breakfast and lunch dishes at Toasted Mango Cafe, offering two locations: one in Sarasota and one in Siesta Key.
 I’ve been visiting this local eatery for several years now and never had anything that wasn’t delicious.
 The Farmhouse Omelet (with kale, sweet corn, and sausage) is a unique dish, while the corned beef hash and eggs is off-the-hook yummy.
 If you’ve never tried a breakfast banana split, this is the place to try one.

 Buttermilk Handcrafted Food